Sweaterdog/Mindcraft-for-Andy-3.5/README.md

 `ollama pull llama3 && ollama pull nomic-embed-text`
 > NOTE
 > I recommend using Huggingface over Ollama, as I am able to provide more models on Huggingface, and you are allowed to fully customize Andy-3.5
-> If you want an easy install, or want the stock model, you can still go to [huggingface](https://huggingface.co/Sweaterdog/Andy-3.5) and find an installation and setup guide for Andy-3.5
+> If you want an easy install, or want the stock model, you can still go to [huggingface for Andy-3.5](https://huggingface.co/Sweaterdog/Andy-3.5) or [huggingface for Andy-3.6](https://huggingface.co/Sweaterdog/Andy-3.6/tree/main) and find an installation and setup guide for Andy-3.5 / Andy-3.6

 ## Online Servers
 To connect to online servers your bot will need an official Microsoft/Minecraft account.
 You can use your own personal one, but will need another account if you want to connect too and play with it.
 To connect, change these lines in `settings.js`: